-85. It has been argued that some environmental issues, such as the allocation of economic cost for adverse environmental impact prevention and reduction measures or the level of environmental protection to be achieved, involve policy choices, with potentially society-wide implications.
-It could also be asked whether an explicit right would give sufficient room for the broader societal considerations and the holistic approach which is inherent in many environmental cases, and consequently whether such a right would, in a wider perspective, be a suitable and effective means of mitigating the impact of environmental law.
-However, a wide range of positive effects of the recognition of the right to a healthy environment has been described, for example by the Special Rapporteur on the human right to a clean, healthy and sustainable environment in his report.142 Some argue that there is a risk that the Court would not necessarily be a suitable body to decide on such issues and should defer to political processes at the national level.

-86. That said, the Court has an established practice of deferring to State policy choices and applying a margin of appreciation to them, particularly in issues that are complex and technical, which might allay some of the concerns about the way in which the Court could adjudicate the implementation of the right guaranteed by a new additional protocol.143 In any event, the Court will only adjudicate on alleged violations of Convention rights.
-However, a wide range of positive effects of the recognition of the human right to a healthy environment have been described, for example, by the Special Rapporteur on the human right to a clean, healthy and sustainable environment in his reports.144 Guaranteeing the human right to a healthy environment, even in general terms, confirms the fact that human rights defenders working on environmental matters ("environmental human rights defenders") are indeed human rights defenders and entitled to the protection that human rights defenders enjoy.

-87. An additional protocol guaranteeing the human right to a healthy environment may result in an increased workload for the Court, which may need additional financial resources.
+- 87. It has been argued that some environmental issues, such as the allocation of economic cost for adverse environmental impact prevention and reduction measures or the level of environmental protection to be achieved, involve policy choices, with potentially society-wide implications.
+Some argue that there is a risk that the Court may not be considered a suitable body to decide on such issues and should defer to political processes at the national level.
+That said, the Court has an established practice of deferring to State policy choices and applying a margin of appreciation to them, particularly in issues that are complex and technical, which might allay some of the concerns about the Court's adjudication of the right.
+In any event, the Court will only adjudicate on alleged violations of Convention rights.
+Guaranteeing the human right to a healthy environment, even in general terms, confirms the fact that human rights defenders working on environmental matters ("environmental human rights defenders") are indeed human rights defenders and entitled to the protection that human rights defenders enjoy. - 88.
+An additional protocol guaranteeing the human rights to a healthy environment may result in an increased workload for the Court, which may need additional financial resources.
 On the other hand, it is argued that the impact of environmental degradation and the triple planetary crisis on human rights is already leading to a rise in the number of cases.
-It has also been argued that a new protocol could streamline and improve the Court's decision-making in environmental cases, replacing the current piecemeal approach to such cases and increasing legal certainty.
-The Court is experienced in dealing with systemic problems and, in its Verein KlimaSeniorinnen Schweiz judgment, took an approach to victim status that was wary of the potential for extremely large
+It has also been argued that a new protocol could actually streamline and improve the Court's decision-making in environmental cases, replacing the current piecemeal approach to such cases and increasing legal certainty.
+The Court is experienced in dealing with systemic problems and, in its Klimaseniorinnen judgment, took an approach to victim status that was wary of the potential for extremely large numbers of future applications.138 Furthermore, experience in national courts has shown that the recognition of the human right to a healthy environment does not necessarily increase a court's caseload.139

-141 The additional elements could, for example, include provisions on jurisdiction, victim status/ NGO standing before the Court, the assessment of evidence, and/or environmental human rights defenders.
-Individual elements or a combination of elements may be considered for an additional protocol.
+136 The additional elements could, for example, include provisions on jurisdiction, victim status/ NGO standing before the Court, the assessment of evidence, and/or environmental human rights defenders.
+Individual elements, a combination of elements, or all of the elements may be considered for an additional protocol.